listing-mirror/knowledge_base/index.md

 Welcome to Listing Mirror, we're happy to have you here!
 The training centre will help you achieve your goals of multi-channel listing management.

+NOTE: This page is intended for Listing Mirror staff only.
+This is a DEMO, and will not be used as the live version, even after completion.
+If you're looking for the client-facing Training Centre, please view the page on our website.
+[Learn more](https://support.listingmirror.com/hc/en-us/categories/360004804391)

 ## Importing & Creating Listings

 [Getting Started: Importing Listings](./import-create/import-listing)